frgiovanna/frgiovanna/README.md

  <br>
 📚  Studying to improve my skills
 <br>
-💕  Working with what i love
+💕  Working with what I love

 ### Skills